anas-didi95/vertx-ws-chat-server/README.md

 ---

 ## General info
-Real-time chat interface where multiple users can interact with each other by sending messages.
+Real-time chat interface where multiple users can interact with each other by sending messages using websocket.

 ---